 Navigating stairs can be challenging for seniors, and that’s where stairlifts come in.
+Stairlifts are a practical solution for aging populations, helping seniors maintain independence and safety as their mobility declines.
 This guide covers everything you need to know about stairlifts for seniors—benefits, types, features, costs, and installation tips.

 Key Takeaways